Connect Your OpenSearch Cluster

 Here's a step-by-step walkthrough of the code with explanations:

 1. Wait until you get the response.
-This may take a couple of minutes as AWS takes some time to create the connection.
-The response contains the credentials ID for the cluster.
+This may take a couple of minutes, as AWS takes some time to create the connection.
+The response contains the cluster's credentials ID.
 You'll need them to create the workspace in the last step.

 2. Repeat step 2 for the pipeline cluster.
 Again, wait for the response and make sure you save the credentials ID from it.